 Our commitment to sustainable business operations spans from the products we offer to our customers, to our store construction, maintenance and operations, to our supply chain and packaging initiatives, to an ethical sourcing program.
-In addition, our Bijoux Birks jewellery collections are inspired by the Canadian nature which we believe contributes to keeping the environment in the front and center.
+In addition, our Birks jewelry collections are inspired by the Canadian nature which we believe contributes to keeping the environment in the front and center.